 Tests/Major Projects/Papers: 50%

 Graded Classwork: 30%

 HOMEWORK: Upon entering the classroom, students will record homework into their student planner.
 All students start out with 100% for their homework grade.
 Each missing homework assignment is a 5 point deduction.
 If a student has three missing homework assignments, his/her homework grade decreases from 100% to 85%.
 Late homework will not be accepted.
 Homework is generally assigned every night, except Friday.
-Daily homework assignments may include but are not limited to, vocabulary and spelling exercises, independent reading, and journaling.
+Daily homework assignments may include but are not limited to, vocabulary exercises, independent reading, and journaling.
 Long-term assignments will always be outlined in a document containing the objectives and expectations as well as a rubric and the due date.
 Completing homework when assigned will help a student with their final marking period grade.

 ABSENT STUDENTS: If the parent/guardian did not request homework, it is the student’s responsibility to make up any missed work.